Monitoring Blackbox Implementations of Multiparty Session Protocols: Monitors for Blackboxes Synthesized from Global Types

 \begin{definition}[Well-formedness] We say a global type $\gtc{G}$ is \emph{well-formed} if and only if, for all pairs of participants $p \neq q \in \prt(\gtc{G})$, the projection $\gtc{G} \wrt (p,q)$ is defined, and all recursion in $\gtc{G}$ is non-contractive (e.g., $\gtc{G} \neq \rec X \gtc.
 X$) and bound. \end{definition}

-Our running example $\gtc{G_{\mathsf{a}}}$~\eqref{eq:auth} is well-formed; also, as explained in~\cite{conf/popl/ScalasY19}, $\gtc{G_{\mathsf{a}}}$ is \emph{not} well-formed according to most theories of multiparty sessions (based on projection onto local types).
+Our running example $\gtc{G_{\mathsf{a}}}$~\eqref{eq:auth} is well-formed in the above sense; also, as explained in~\cite{conf/popl/ScalasY19}, $\gtc{G_{\mathsf{a}}}$ is \emph{not} well-formed in most theories of multiparty sessions (based on projection onto local types).
 As such, $\gtc{G_{\mathsf{a}}}$ goes beyond the scope of such theories.

-\paragraph{Synthesizing Monitors.} Next, we define a procedure to synthesize monitors for the participants of global types.
+\paragraph{Synthesizing monitors.} Next, we define a procedure to synthesize monitors for the participants of global types.
 This procedure detects dependencies as follows:

 \begin{definition}[Dependence] Given a global type $\gtc{G}$, we say $p$ \emph{depends on} $q$ in $\gtc{G}$, denoted $\depsOn p q \gtc{G}$, if and only if \\ $ \gtc{G} = s \send r \gtBraces{ \msg i<T_i> \gtc. \gtc{G_i} }_{i \in I} \wedge p \notin \braces{s,r} \wedge q \in \braces{s,r} \wedge \exists i,j \in I.~ \gtc{G_i} \wrt (p,q) \neq \gtc{G_j} \wrt (p,q) $. \end{definition}